 Goals of Technology Use

-Through inquiring into content and concepts, TCIS students will develop their technology literacy and their ability to adapt and develop new technologies in order to solve problems, meet needs and generate products and solutions.
+Through inquiring into content and concepts, TCIS students will develop their technology literacy and their ability to adapt and develop new technologies in order to solve problems, meet needs and generate solutions.

 TCIS teachers understand that technology is both a set of tools and a series of concepts that help students think, behave and learn in a variety of contexts.
 TCIS teachers integrate technology within inquiry frameworks in order to foster both development of technology skills and technology literacy; this approach to teaching and learning helps TCIS meet its school wide learner outcomes as they are embedded in the IB Learner Profile.

 As an IB World school we see the use of technology as essential to student learning at TCIS.
 We believe that the use of information and communication technologies (ICT) provide students with powerful tools with which to develop skills in critical thinking, collaboration and communication.
 The development of IB Learner profile attributes and appropriate digital citizenship skills are crucial factors in allowing students to develop responsibility toward their own learning.
 The use of current educational technology and teaching practices allow TCIS students to engage effectively and meaningfully with learning experiences.
 Digital technology tools, when applied through inquiry based modes of curriculum delivery, facilitate in context and differentiated learning, providing TCIS students a sound preparation for life in an ever-increasing digital and globalized world.